geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

  - Follow the instructions, in order

 ## Migration from 2019.02.01 to 2019.03.00
-MapStore **2019.03.00** changes some libraries in the package.json that are coming from github.
+With MapStore **2019.03.00** some dependencies that were previously hosted on github, have now been published on the npm registry, and package.json has been updated accordingly.
-[Here](https://github.com/geosolutions-it/MapStore2/pull/4598) is the pr that documents how to update local package.json
+[Here](https://github.com/geosolutions-it/MapStore2/pull/4598) is the PR that documents how to update local package.json

 After updating package.json run **npm install**
 Now you should be able to run locally with **npm start**

-For more info see [issue](https://github.com/geosolutions-it/MapStore2/issues/4569)
+For more info see the related [issue](https://github.com/geosolutions-it/MapStore2/issues/4569)

 ## Migration from 2019.01.00 to 2019.01.01
 MapStore **2019.01.01** changes the location of some of the build and test configuration files.